SonjaBh/SonjaBh/README.md

-## Hi there 👋
+## Hi there, This is Sonja!

 🎓 Senior Business Admin (Econ) @ Selu | IT Minor

-📊 Bridging economics, tech, and business strategy | Data-Driven Problem Solver
+📊 Bridging economics, Tech, and Business Strategy | Data-Driven Problem Solver

-🚀 Passionate about digital transformation, content marketing, and financial analysis
+🚀 Passionate about Digital transformation, Content marketing, and Project Management

 📫 How to reach me: sonja.bhatta@selu.edu